MidHunterX/Expression/README.md

 Now you can freely move wallpapers between hours without worrying about filenames.

-### 📌 Timetable Notification
+### 📌 A Visual Timetable (Wallpaper Override)

 I'd like to get notified if its sleep time or its time for lunch via wallpaper.
-A truly non-intrusive way of communication 😌.
+A truly non-intrusive way of communication.
 Since I work in a transparent terminal most of the time, the change is quite noticeable too.
 To do this:

 1. Create a directory named `special` in your wallpaper directory
 2. Put wallpapers for `sleep_time` and `lunch` _items_ in `special` directory